accidentaldevelopment/Etc2/README.md

 ---
 The Shadow class is where things can get tricky.
 Only certain platforms use shadow for encrypting passwords.
 Mac OS X, for example, does not use it.

-The class exists on all platforms, but will raise NotImplementedError on systems which don't include shadow.h or the associated library.
+The class does not exist on systems that don't include shadow.

 The API should be looking pretty familiar at this point: